 Running and fitness sports are gaining popularity among Chinese consumers.
 This trend has given an immense boost to sales of functional drinks in first and second-tier cities of China.
 Chinese customers prefer having a functional drink to keep themselves hydrated during sports activities.

-Improved living standards in Chinese cities and rising belief that vitamins contribute to better health, Chinese urbanites are taking vitamins as part of their daily diet.
+With improved living standards in Chinese cities and rising belief that vitamins contribute to better health, Chinese urbanites are taking vitamins as part of their daily diet.
 This has generated greater demand for nutritional supplements in recent years.
-The demand has attracted foreign nutritional-supplement manufacturers from around the world seizing the opportunity provided by this trend.
+The demand has attracted foreign nutritional supplement manufacturers from around the world seizing the opportunity provided by this trend.